WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 Other things to note:

 - Please [be acquainted with the program handbook](https://doi.org/10.6084/m9.figshare.21259467).
 - Please [have a look through all the projects](https://wehi-researchcomputing.github.io/project-wikis)
 - Other [key documents are available](https://wehi-researchcomputing.github.io/students#key-documents-to-review-and-faq)
 - A [FAQ is also available](https://wehi-researchcomputing.github.io/faq)

+One final note - this internship you only get out of it what you put into it.
+If you are proactive you will get a lot of benefit from the internship, if you are passive and expect to be told what to do, you will struggle.